jborjon/jborjon.github.io/portfolio/what-is-intelligent-proxy.md

 thumbnail_alt: Stirling Castle in Stirling, Scotland
 ---

-Every day and night, there could be [endless malicious attacks](https://www.nsi1.com/blog/mitigating-the-second-biggest-threat-web){:target="_blank"} trying to compromise your internet-connected devices.
+Every day and night, there could be [endless malicious attacks](https://www.nsi1.com/blog/mitigating-the-second-biggest-threat-web){:target="_blank" rel="noopener"} trying to compromise your internet-connected devices.

 If you don’t have the proper security, you’re vulnerable to infections, ransomware attacks, and leaks of your valuable business data.